Frances Barry

 I still am.

-Every session is an adventure of "whys" — the curious kind, never the judgy kind.
+The curious "why", never the judgy kind.
 I want to understand why your child thinks, feels, and behaves the way they do.
 That question has guided my whole life, not just my therapy practice.

 My Curious Path to Child Psychotherapist